SpekkioKilwala/library/README.md

 2. Generate a displayed table from the data. (done)
 3. Editing and deleting the data via that same table. (done)

-There's also a half-dozen little UI/UX issues which would be nice to clean up if I can find out how.
+Todo:
 - Placeholders on all input fields
 - Nice scrolling if you have a LOT of books

+There's a few little little UI/UX issues which would be nice to clean up if I can find out how.
 - The text fields and brackets don't seem to want to line up the same on different devices, though they're both Chrome.
 - Similarly, the sizing of the checkboxes and the "remove" button doesn't seem quite consistent either.
 - Using autofill on my home (fedora) computer applies a white background to the field, though this is not seen on the work (windows) computer (again, both Chrome)